One of the curious things of “today”, ie. the tech landscape of post-2010, seems to be productivity paradox.

 The mind and programming

-Flow is a very powerful and enjoyable feeling.
-This is something that happens often in programming.
-As developer, we’re having all the wires and bits in our fingertips, and creating new stuff and solving business problems is easy.
-Leave this state for just a couple of weeks, and you feel quite a dramatic effect: coming back to the project, looking at the source code, all the names of functions, variables, and so on – it doesn’t feel somehow “the same”.
+When in flow, we’re having all the wires and bits in our fingertips, and creating new stuff is easy.
+Leave this ecstatic state for just a couple of weeks, and you feel quite a dramatic effect: coming back to the project, looking at the source code, all the names of functions, variables, and so on – it doesn’t feel somehow “the same”.
 The reason is that perhaps the valence, the emotional strength and meaning of those words have a bit different representational aspect in our mind, now.
 Neurobiologically it might be about diminishing activity of certain neural patterns.
 In the brain, it’s said that neurons that fire together, wire together.
 In English, it means we tend to form ‘warm clusters’ of interconnected things.
 I believe in programming this is also true and it might be a strong component of programmer’s productivity.
 So, keep the soup warm!

 First step into a subjectively novel project